 Multi-level marketing schemes

-You should also be cautious when considering involvement in “network” or “matrix” marketing schemes.
+You should also be cautious about getting involved in “network” or “matrix” marketing schemes.
 These are marketing schemes that sell products or services through a network of distributors but you also get incentives for recruiting other people into the scheme.

 What to watch out for

-- Your income from the scheme may be based on introducing other people to the scheme rather than selling a product or service.
+- Your income from the scheme is based on introducing other people to the scheme rather than selling a product or service.

 - Be sceptical if you are told about the scheme by word of mouth or personal invitation rather than it being openly advertised.